Share

 Liver dysfunction can occur in various settings, such as acute-on-chronic liver failure, post-hepatectomy liver failure (PHLF), and acute liver failure.

-CytoSorb is a powerful tool to remove bilirubin and other liver toxins efficiently, and to address systemic hyperinflammation via cytokine removal.
+CytoSorb removes bilirubin efficiently, and addresses systemic hyperinflammation via cytokine removal.

-Reduction of systemic inflammation, together with support of excretory liver function, is intended to help bridge patients toward liver stabilization, recovery, or transplantation as part of a multimodal treatment strategy.
+Reduction of systemic inflammation, together with support of excretory liver function, could help bridging patients toward liver stabilization, recovery, or transplantation as part of a multimodal treatment strategy.

 CytoSorb Therapy may support the management of liver dysfunction: